Song: This Is War-Thirty Seconds To Mars

 “Yeah, I just wish I would’ve handled things differently with her but it’s too late now.”

-“It’s never too late D, you two belong together but I get it.”
+“It’s never too late D, you two belong together but I get it.
+Just give it time.”
 Damien was about to rebuttal but Staff Sargent Joseph Miller comes in with all his gear, which means we are being sent out.

 “How many are we talking?”
 Damien asks he’s itching for a fight.
 We’ve been grounded for a while and we’re all starting to go a little crazy.